AVS UX Notifications

 - In associated educational materials

-For products that have multicolor LEDs, a burst pattern should be used when a new Notification arrives.
-A slow pulse pattern should be used to indicate that Notifications are in the queue.
+For products that use LEDs, a burst pattern should be used when a new Notification arrives.
+A slow pulse pattern should then be used to indicate that Notifications are in the queue.
 For both patterns, the LEDs should be yellow to distinguish the patterns from the standard Alexa Attention States.
 See Multicolor LEDs for additional guidance.

 If your Alexa integration is built on a device with a native Notification framework, such as iOS or Android, we recommend using that framework for both indicating the arrival of a Notification and the existence of a Notification queue.